LuisEmmanuel27/trainee_practice_MuleSoft/README.md

 ## Apply Client ID enforcement policy to your Mule app in API Manager

 -   <a href="./Notes/6 - Apply Client ID enforcement policy to your Mule app in API Manager/1 - Apply Client ID enforcement policy to your Mule app in API Manager.md">Apply Client ID enforcement policy to your Mule app in API Manager</a>

+## Best practices to design your first API Specification

+-   <a href="./Notes/7 - Best practices to design your first API Specification/1 - Best practices to design your first API Specification.md">Best practices to design your first API Specification</a>